How Much Does It Cost to Install a Kitchen Sink?

 Finishing up your kitchen renovation and replaced just about everything but the kitchen sink?
 Installing the sink can be a crucial step to making your new kitchen look cohesive and modern.
 Even if you’re not tackling a large-scale remodel, replacing your sink can give your kitchen a bit of a facelift.

 Installation costs can vary widely, depending on kitchen sink type and labor rates.
-Here’s what you need to know.
+Here’s everything but the kitchen sink … on kitchen sinks.

 Replacement Costs for a Kitchen Sink

 The vast majority of sink installation and replacement jobs are somewhat affordable.
-According to Porch.com, it usually costs somewhere between $100 and $1,000 to put in a new sink.
+According to Forbes, installing a kitchen sink costs between $200 and $1,700 (CAD 270 and CAD 2,315).
 The higher end of this range will apply more in cases of removing and disposing of an old sink.

 Sinks themselves can be pricey or economical depending on their size, build, surrounding kitchen installation, materials and brand.
-You may be able to pay as little as $75 for a very basic, small kitchen sink.
+You may be able to pay as little as $150 (CAD 205) for a very basic, small kitchen sink, according to data from HomeGuide.
 Or you might spend hundreds of dollars for an elaborate, large kitchen sink with multiple basins and faucet installation arrangements.

 Types of Kitchen Sinks